mpLogics/EgoAR-RVSGen/README.md

 - We apply a ConvLSTM model to predict the verbs, instead of using a simple CNN.

 ## Code Usage
 - Clone the repository and prepare the EGTEA dataset.
+(To be completed)

 ## Technology Stack